-2. General weather condition during monitoring ranged from sunny to rainy.
-Detailed meteorological conditions can be referred to Table 2.3 of this Report and corresponding Monthly EM&A Reports.
+^{2.} General weather condition during monitoring ranged from sunny to cloudy.
+Detailed meteorological conditions can be referred to Table 2.3 of this Report and corresponding Monthly EM&A

+Reports.
 3. QA/ QC requirements as stipulated in the EM&A Manual were carried out during measurement.